-Completion of the ePortfolio, integrating theory and practice, to satisfy the Culminating Experience, with the portfolio based on core competencies for archives and records administration professionals as outlined in the current MARA 289 Handbook [PDF: 13 pages] Completed in the final year of the program.
+Completion of the ePortfolio, integrating theory and practice, to satisfy the Culminating Experience, with the portfolio based on core competencies for archives and records administration professionals as outlined in the MARA 289 Handbook.
+Completed in final semester.
 Not repeatable.

-The course starts on Jan 22.
-All final e-Portfolio submissions are due on April 20th, at 11:59 p.m.
-Pacific Time
+The course starts on Jan 25th.
+All final e-Portfolio submissions are due on April 16, at 11:55 p.m.

 This is a Credit/No Credit course.
 Incompletes are considered on a case-by-case basis and are governed by the SLIS incomplete policy posted to

 No Textbooks For This Course.